kingCoder1234/Smart_Retail_Solution/README.md

 ### GUI Implementation (Python)

-This part of the project adds a graphical user interface (GUI) to the Mall Management System implemented in Python using the Tkinter library.
+This part of the project adds a graphical user interface (GUI) to the Smart Retail Solution implemented in Python using the Tkinter library.

 #### Features